RohitGanji/PdfExtractor/README.md

 # PDF Extractor

 The urls are first extracted from the Google Spreadsheet.
 The links to the pdfs that are not readily pdf downloadable are then extracted from the url.
 The content of the pdf is then scraped and saved in a JSON file.

+## Required Files:
+1. Tesseract
+2. Tesseract Hindi Trained File (download from repo and paste it in the tesseract folder)

 ```zsh

 python3 pdf_extractor.py